cloudify-cosmo/docs.getcloudify.org/content/manager/implement-multi-tenancy.md

 You must ensure that any tenant that you want to delete is empty, meaning that it does not contain any resources or users.

-The default tenant that is created during the Cloudify Manager installation/bootstrapping cannot be deleted.
+The default tenant that is created during the Cloudify Manager installation cannot be deleted.

 An `admin` user can execute commands on tenants other than the one which they are currently managing.
 Users with the `user` role can also manage resources on other tenants to which they have access while they are logged in to another tenant.